FrancescoMicunco/FE_airbnbclone/README.md

-# newreactapp
+# Air bnb clone
-This is the frontend clone of airBnB.
+This is the frontend clone of AirBnB.
 The style is not same as original, but we try to check functionality